 So what about post production?
 Well, most nonlinear editing applications, including Final Cut Pro, deal best when presented with LPCM audio.
 While some can deal with other formats, you’re likely to face audio renders or glitches.
 For this reason, ClipWrap defaults to converting all audio to LPCM.
 If your workflow requires retaining the original audio, untouched, we also provide a preference for passing through the audio from your source.
 However, we strongly recommend avoiding this option unless you have an explicit reason.

 When it comes to converting AC3 to linear PCM, ClipWrap defaults to doing a multichannel mixdown to stereo.
-We do this because most developmental editors aren’t looking to work with multichannel audio at this point, and because most AVCHD cameras don’t record meaningful data in their surround channels.
+We do this because most editors aren’t looking to work with multichannel audio at this point, and because most AVCHD cameras don’t record meaningful data in their surround channels.
 If you’d like to play with extracting six discrete channels of linear PCM audio from your AC3 soundtrack, you can toggle that setting in the audio tab of the ClipWrap preferences.

 So that’s audio.
 It can sometimes feel like a bit of an afterthought in the world of digital video.
 But, as with most things, a little understanding goes a long ways.